 Craft Beer & Ale

 It was so strange because they loved how Florida was handling COVID.
 They even stated they wished they had stayed in Florida during the pandemic.
 I get it; we had very loose restrictions.
-They have been homeschooling their kids for over a year while trying to work.
+They have homeschooled their kids for over a year while trying to work.
 Not an envious position to be in.
 I am so grateful my kids are adults and out of school.
 What parents did is nothing short of inspiring!

 Eating in the Hamptons